mhaidarhanif/rewinds/README.md

 ## Quick start

+Starting new?
+You can [use this template to generate the repository](https://github.com/mhaidarhanif/rewinds/generate).

-Starting a new project?
-You can clone or create a Remix app with this template:
+Use terminal?
+Create a Remix app with this template:

 ```sh
 npx create-remix@latest --template mhaidarhanif/rewinds
 ```

-Faster?
+Deploy faster?
 Deploy this template to Vercel:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmhaidarhanif%2Frewinds&env=DATABASE_URL,REMIX_SESSION_SECRET,REMIX_APP_NAME,REMIX_APP_EMAIL&project-name=my-rewinds-app&repository-name=my-rewinds-app&demo-title=Rewinds&demo-description=A%20starter%20kit%20with%20Remix%2C%20Tailwind%20CSS%2C%20and%20the%20TypeScript%20ecosystem.&demo-url=https%3A%2F%2Frewinds.mhaidarhanif.com&demo-image=https%3A%2F%2Frewinds.mhaidarhanif.com%2Fassets%2Fimages%2Fcat-study-dark.png)

+Then make sure to explore the repo to rename and replace the contents along the way.
+As this is a template, not a blank repo generator.

 ## Code repository and links